Factbox: Airlines suspend China flights because of coronavirus outbreak

 Moroccan airline Royal Air Maroc (RAM) has temporarily suspended its direct flights to China, the company said on Jan.
 30. RAM had on Jan.
 16 launched a direct air route with three flights weekly between its Casablanca hub and Beijing.

-All Russian airlines, with the exception of national airline Aeroflot (AFLT.MM), will stop flying to China, Deputy Prime Minister Tatiana Golikova said.
+All Russian airlines, with the exception of national airline Aeroflot, will stop flying to China, Deputy Prime Minister Tatiana Golikova said.

 Rwanda carrier RwandAir has halted flights to and from China until further notice, the airline said in a statement on Friday.
 The decision will be reviewed later in February, it said.